jacob2864/stranded-island/situations/startgame.md

-you wake up on the island
+You wake up on the island.

-choices:
+First, you:
 - make shelter (link to makeshelter.md)
 - find food (link to findfood.md)